In this post, we cover more items that may be overlooked by both purchasers and developers when buying a rear strata or subdivided block.

 - Providing the finishing touches

 Central Avenue homes can have a house designed and costed including all provisional sums to see if the project is financially viable in a relatively short period of time.
-This is probably one of the most important clauses to add to your offer.

 Some of things that may need to be added to your building costs that potential buyers don’t take into account are:-

 - The block is small, and has limited access for vehicles or turning circles

 - Retaining or brick build ups are needed

 - Has easements not shown on the plans